 The National Gallery of Canada is an absolute must during your visit to Ottawa.
 Not only the building itself is incredible, but it houses a variety of collections and exhibitions you'll love.

 Learn about Canadian Art, Indigenous Art, European, American and Asian Art and see several prints and canvases.
-There are also contemporary exhibitions.
+There are also interactive exhibits.
 We went to see the Anthropocene Project, but the contemporary exhibitions are ever-changing, making it exciting to visit over and over again.

 Try Canadian oysters

 One of the things we love about our visit to Ottawa was the food scene.
-We didn't quite know what to expect, but we were certain oysters would not be part of the menu.
+We didn't quite know what to expect, but we were so pleasantly surprised.

 We visited Whalebone, a restaurant famed for its fresh oysters, and fell in love.
 They have a great variety of oysters, served with a selection of sauces, fish and other seafood dishes.

-We recommend booking a table for Valentine's Day so you can try Canadian oysters with a nice glass of wine.
+We recommend booking a table for Valentine's Day, so you can try Canadian oysters with a nice glass of wine.
 Whalebone is clearly is a very popular restaurant in Downtown Ottawa, so book your table in advance to avoid disappointment.
 The address is 231 Elgin Street, Ottawa.